 - Sign and bring this volunteer agreement with you to your orientation

-All prospective volunteers must attend a 1-hour New Volunteer Orientation usually held on the second Saturday of the month at our facility on 25 Dove St from 12 noon-1pm.
+All prospective volunteers must attend a 1-hour New Volunteer Orientation usually held at our facility on 25 Dove St from 12 noon-1pm.
 You can check our Events calendar for specific dates.
 No registration is necessary.

 Once you have decided on your core volunteer task(s), you will undergo further training with our experienced volunteers.
 We always need: